Box-Robotics/ros2-ouster-tools/ouster_h5/README.md

   </tr>
 </table>

-### Publish topics
+### Published topics

 None.

 ### Subscribed topics

-This node subscribes to the topic named in the paraemeters listed above.
+This node subscribes to the topic names in the paraemeters listed above.

 ### Advertised services